Add programmed radio

 The first part of setting up a cloud queue server is adding a radio endpoint to Sonos Music API page the integration submission form:

-Once you've filled out the submission form, test it on your Sonos system using the custom service descriptor (Custom SD) website on the player.
-To access Custom SD on a player, go to http://<playerIP>:1400/customSD.
-See Test your service on Sonos with Custom SD for details.
+Once you've filled out the submission form, test it on your Sonos system using the Dev Portal sandbox.
+See Test your service for details.

 Add cloud queue endpoints